-LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
-LendingTree does not include all lenders, savings products, or loan options available in the marketplace.
+How Does LendingTree Get Paid?
+LendingTree is compensated by companies whose listings appear on this site.
+This compensation may impact how and where listings appear (such as the order or which listings are featured).
+This site does not include all companies or products available.

 How Long Do Derogatory Marks Stay on Your Credit Report?

-Derogatory marks come in many forms and with varying degrees of severity, but none of them stay on your credit report forever.
+Derogatory marks come in many forms and with varying degrees of severity, but none of them stays on your credit report forever.
 The Fair Credit Reporting Act dictates how long each type of derogatory remark stays on your credit report, and the general rule is that most derogatory marks stay there for seven years.

 Type of derogatory markHow long it remains on your credit report